jonatanmv/SQL-Utils/README.md

 Lets understand the options:

-- -U db_username: User to connect to PostgreSQL database server.
+- -U db_username: (--username) User to connect to PostgreSQL database server.
 - -W:  forces pg_dump to prompt for the password before connecting to server.
-- -F : Specifies the output file format that can be one of the following:
+- --format : Specifies the output file format that can be one of the following:
-  - c: custom-format archive file format
+  - --format=c: custom-format archive file format
-  - d: directory-format archive
+  - --format=d: directory-format archive
-  - t:tar
+  - --format=t:tar
-  - p: plain text SQL script file).
+  - --format=p: plain text SQL script file).
+- -f: (--file) The file where to save the backup

 ### Restoring database
 Restore database from plaintext file...